 After the obligatory crowded post-game-day hike up Mt.
 Nittany, we headed down to the area between Huntingdon and Mt.
 Union to bag the Thousand Steps.
 Also very busy!
 A part of the nifty Standing Stone Trail, I've had this one on my bucket list for a while.
 I recently became obsessed with the Allegheny Front and Plateau, and noted how north of the PA Turnpike, the escarpment gets steeper as it ascends rather than rounding off as the ridges to the east do.
 The boundary between Alleghenies and Ridge-and-Valley in PA is also the watershed boundary between the Atlantic and Gulf of Mexico.
 There is very little conserved land right along the front and this is a fascinating and unique area of Pennsylvania and the Northeast generally.

 Above and below: view from Mt.
 Nittany; second is zoomed on Beaver Stadium.
 I never learned if it was really true that every seat facing Mt.
 Nittany had to be able to see it.
+(By the way, did you know they already had the Nittany Lion in Tang dynasty China?
+See if you can find it in the photos here.)

 Above: hey THANKS.